 Right now it’s twiddling time for British hop growers and many hands make light work.
 This is always true of any seasonal work in a hop garden, but especially when training hops the first time around.

-It can be quite daunting to sit in the middle of a hop garden on your own surrounded by a sea of plants, all needing to be ‘firsted’ immediately.
-There is an optimum time to twiddle the hops and if the weather warms with perfect damp conditions they can quickly get out of hand, quite literally.
-This week some of the varieties have been at that perfect stage.
-Like Goldilocks’s porridge they were not too short and not too long but just right.
+It can be quite daunting to sit in the middle of a hop garden on your own, surrounded by a sea of plants, all needing to be ‘firsted’ immediately.
+There is an optimum time to for training hops and if the weather warms with perfect damp conditions they can quickly get out of hand, quite literally.

-Below is an area of hops all firsted, you can see the little piles of unwanted shoots left beside the hop hills.
+All done and you can see the extra unwanted bines laying in little piles beside the hop hills.